 After pruning is complete, any wound larger than 2 to 12 inches in diameter can be covered with a bandage or pruning paint.
 Recent research has shown that dressings and paints are unlikely to increase the rate of healing.

 However, they can prevent dryness and provide a cosmetic effect.
 Many commercial materials are available, or a few layers of orange peel are sufficient to heal the wounds.
 You can also treat the areas of torn bark in this way.
+If the wounds are beyond repair than the best would be to contact Riverside tree care and removal and ask them for their opinion.

 Trees are prone to uprooting after severe storms.
 If the tree is large, it cannot be saved and must therefore be removed.
 For some small trees, it may be possible to straighten the tree and secure it with man’s ropes or cables.